CommunityHiQ/Frends.Community.Postgre/README.md

 ### QueryToFile

 Executes query against Postgre database and outputs result to csv.
+Idea for this is to enable formatting for different data after retreiving it from database.
+Mainly for datetimes and timestamps in mind.

 #### Query Properties
 | Property    | Type       | Description     | Example |